w3c-ccg/traceability-interop/tests/postman/README.md

 To import the collections into Postman, follow the guide on [importing Postman data](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)

 ## OAuth 2.0 Configuration

+Postman tests make use of OAuth 2.0 client credentials flow for authentication, which may result in a billable event for configured authentication providers.

 ### Client Credentials Grant